filirnd/x205ta/README.md

 With Xubuntu 20.04 i don't have drivers issues (like wifi, touchpad) and function keyboards (like light or sound settings) works well.

-This part of guide is an english translation of this italian guide (https://forum.ubuntu-it.org/viewtopic.php?f=43&t=644049)
+This part of guide is an English translation of this Italian guide (https://forum.ubuntu-it.org/viewtopic.php?f=43&t=644049)